maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 ## Embracing Failure

 With every new feature our software systems have more states and interactions making them harder to model.
-Complex systems are made up of individual components interacting with each other, as a system grows it becomes more complex.
+Since complex systems are made up of individual components interacting with each other, as a system grows and scales it becomes more complex.

 We add more logic and states to increase resilience add in turn add more complexity.